ashwinvaidya17/DMAS2019_B19/README.md

 # DMAS2019_B19
 This repository contains the Final version submission for the Design of Multi-agent systems by the group ``B-19``.

-# Title : "Higher order Agents in zero sum game"
+# Title : "Higher Order Theory of Mind in RPS, RPLS and Blotto Game"

 # Instructions
 ## Game working principle